A Late Republican Cistophoric Tetradrachm

 When I purchased the coin, the issuer was described as Lucius Antony, brother of Mark Antony, or Marcus Antonius their grandfather who was a quaestor in Asia in 113/112 BC.
 However, a note from 2009, by William E Metcalf, summarized in the book, makes a convincing case based on the monogram, shared obverse dies, and hoard evidence that the date range for this coin is 42-39 BC and a possible quaestor is L. Sempronius Atratinus.
 He notes, ”the monogram contains all the elements of ATPATIN in Greek”.
 Atratinus was the praetor who struck on behalf of Mark Antony and should have been quaestor before that.

-There is a second coin issued (I don’t have one to show) – which is almost the same except that is has torch on the reverse in place of the thyrsos.
+There is a second coin issued with the same monogram that I am still watching for in auctions – which is almost the same except that is has torch on the reverse in place of the thyrsos.
 A thyrsos is staff of giant fennel topped with a pine cone used in Dionysian rituals.
-Shared obverse dies across these two coins is convincing evidence that they were minted in one location (not two as is often described).
+Shared obverse dies across these two coins is convincing evidence that they were minted in one location (not two as is often described) - although there are other possibilities: dies made in one place and coins minted in another.

 W. E. Metcalf, "A Note on the Later Republican Cistophori," SNR 88 (2009), pp. 205–8